guyleonchen/Guyleonchen/README.md

 ## Other Technical Projects

-Alongside my IT and cybersecurity work, I have a Certificate III in Manufacturing Technology, where I gained experience with CAD design, CNC machining, and technical drawing.
-These projects demonstrate my ability to plan, design, and deliver technical solutions in a structured environment.
+Alongside my IT and cybersecurity work, I have a Certificate III in Manufacturing Technology, where I gained experience with **Computer-Aided Design (CAD)**, **Computer Numerical Control (CNC) machining**, and technical drawing.

 **Layher Scaffold Snowboarding Ramp** – Autodesk CAD design with full construction drawings.
 - Autodesk CAD design with full construction drawings.